 A Graduate Council Representative (known as a GCR or Grad Rep) is required for all doctoral committees, all M.A.I.S. committees, and all master's degrees involving a thesis.
 Your GCR represents the OSU Graduate Council and ensures that all rules governing committee procedures are followed.
 Your GCR must be present at your formal exam(s), and will be responsible for some of the paperwork that the Graduate School requires.
 Per Graduate School guidelines, the GCR will also lead your committee’s roundtable discussion following your final oral exam.
 Your GCR must be a graduate faculty member outside your major and minor area.

 The GCR is a full voting member of your graduate committee.
 Many students select a GCRs who can also add disciplinary expertise.
-Select your GCR using the online GCR list generation tool and be sure to allow ample time for this selection process.
+Select your GCR using the online GCR list generation tool to avoid issues completing online forms and be sure to allow ample time for this selection process.
 If you run into difficulty finding a GCR to serve on your committee, you can re-generate the list until you find someone who is willing to serve.
-A Graduate Council representative must be selected by doctoral students before the Program of Study Meeting.
-The Graduate Council representative is expected to participate in all meetings and contribute questions during the Preliminary Exams.
+A Graduate Council representative must be selected by doctoral students before the Program of Study meeting.
+The Graduate Council Representative is expected to participate in all meetings and contribute questions during the Preliminary Exams.
+The OSU Graduate School requires all committee members, including the GCR, to be present for the doctoral Program of Study meeting, the oral preliminary exams, and the final exam.
+However, the GCR is not strictly required to be present for all committee meetings, such as the Research Review.
+Like the Graduate School, the FWCS Department strongly encourages including the GCR in all committee meetings.
 Master’s students select a Graduate Council representative prior to their final examination; the Graduate Council representative reviews the thesis and participates in the Final Exam.

 Your graduate committee guides your course work and research and serves as your final examining committee.
 It is generally expected that all committee members or approved substitutes must be present for all formal meetings with the student (e.g. final oral exams).
 If you have a special case in which a committee member may need to participate remotely, you and your committee must assure that all the conditions for remote participation are met.

-If the faculty member is not a member of the Graduate Faculty or is not approved for the role proposed, your major department/program will need to nominate the proposed member to act in those roles using the Nomination to Graduate Faculty form.
+If the faculty member is not a member of the Graduate Faculty or is not approved for the role proposed, the FWCS department/program will need to nominate the proposed member to act in those roles.
+To begin that process, your Major Professor should contact the FWCS Business Manager with a current CV from the prospective Non-OSU committee member.
 Committee structure is evaluated when your program of study is received by the Graduate School and when you schedule your formal examination(s).